 Rutter’s sigma S6 radar technology is used worldwide for small target surveillance (STS), aboard ships and by port facilities, as part of collision avoidance, search & rescue, and security operations.
-As a ‘bolt-on’ to easily add capability to existing marine radar sensors, sigma S6 STS allows any marine or marine-adjacent industry to easily upgrade their existing system with enhanced capability without the cost of new expensive sensors.
+Add capacity as a ‘bolt-on’ to existing marine radar sensors, sigma S6 STS allows any marine or marine-adjacent industry to easily upgrade their existing system with enhanced capability without the cost of new expensive sensors.

 2. Superior Radar Imaging

-Rutter’s sigma S6 Small Target Surveillance offers a range of capabilities that process and enhance the video from a conventional marine radar to find hard-to-detect targets like swimmers in the water, very small craft, and debris on the ocean’s surface which would be missed by standard systems.
+Rutter sigma S6 Small Target Surveillance offers a range of capabilities that process and enhance the video from a conventional marine radar to find hard-to-detect targets like swimmers in the water, very small craft, and debris on the ocean’s surface that would be undetectable for standard systems.

-Mitigating the risk of at-sea collisions, the sigma S6 Small Target Surveillance provides the ability to detect small hazards in the water that may cause damage to hulls, or entangle in equipment such as seismic streamers.
-The system uses your existing marine radar as a sensor, finding hazards at longer ranges, allowing time to alter course to avoid costly encounters.
+Mitigating risk of at-sea collisions, sigma S6 Small Target Surveillance detects small hazards in the water that may cause damage to hulls, or entangle in equipment such as seismic streamers.
+The system leverages your existing marine radar as a sensor, detecting hazards at longer ranges, allowing time to alter course to avoid costly encounters.

 4. Collision Avoidance